dnesteryuk/site_prism.vcr/README.md

 end
 ```

-*Note:* In some cases it is useful when you need to wait for an element of some SitePrism object
+*Note:* In some cases it is useful when you need to wait for an element which is out of a scope of a current element:

 ```ruby
 cars_list = @products_page.cars_list